Martha Washington was sixty-eight years old and a widow for the second time.

 Freeing Washington’s Enslaved People

 In the months after George Washington’s death, a new threat to Mrs. Washington’s security arose.
 Under the provisions of his will, Washington had declared that the 123 enslaved people that he owned outright (separate from those controlled by Martha Washington's first husband's estate) were to gain their freedom after his wife’s death.
 Hearing the news, however, these enslaved people may have become restive.
 Rumors circulated about a suspicious fire at Mount Vernon that may have been set by some of those enslaved.

-Fearing for her life, Martha Washington, at the urging of her nephew Bushrod Washington, decided to free her deceased husband’s slaves.
+Fearing for her life, Martha Washington, at the urging of her nephew Bushrod Washington, decided to free her deceased husband’s enslaved community.
 On January 1, 1801, a bit more than a year after George’s death, Washington’s enslaved people gained their liberty.